Mahad410/taotnpwaft/DEVSETUP.md

 1. Fork the [taotnpwaft repository](https://github.com/gbowne1/taotnpwaft).
 2. Check out your fork and open it in your favorite IDE.
+3. If your favorite IDE is not below, please add your workspace and or project configuration settings to this project.

 ## Review Process

 ## JetBrains IntelliJ/PHPStorm/IDEA